Make a Rainbow of Natural Dyes with These 5 Weeds

 The effective dye compounds in bedstraw are psuedopurpurin, munjistin, rubiadin, alizarin (very small amount), xanthropurpurin, lucidin, and only a trace of other anthraquinones.
 Bedstraw gives orangey reds, having only a small amount of alizarin, the purple dye compound that is found abundantly in true madder.

-A rainbow of weeds for your dye vat
+A rainbow of natural dyes for your dye vat

 Be sure to visit my friend, Sarah at Wearing Woad to find out more about dyeing with woad.
 And while you are exploring the world of natural dyes look through my friend, Chris’ new book, A Garden to Dye For, and find out about natural dye plants that you can grow, with intention, in your own garden.